 - Closing on construction-to-permanent loan conversion

-Where Timelines Slip
+Where Do Custom Home Timelines Slip the Most?

 After building dozens of custom homes across Lake Wylie, Fort Mill, and Rock Hill, these are the real sources of delay: